AverinLV/pastestorage/README.md

 # Authentication

-My service uses JWT (JSON Web Token) for authentication and authorization.
+Service uses JWT (JSON Web Token) for authentication and authorization.
 When a user logs in, the server generates a JWT token and sends it to the client.
 The client then includes this token in the Authorization header of every subsequent request to the server.

 The server verifies the token's signature to ensure its authenticity and extracts the user's claims from the token.
 These claims are used to identify the user and provide authorization.
 For example, the claims may include the user's roles, permissions, and other attributes that are used to make authorization decisions.

-With JWT authentication and authorization, my service provides a secure and scalable way to authenticate and authorize users.
+With JWT authentication and authorization, service provides a secure and scalable way to authenticate and authorize users.
 It reduces server-side storage requirements, improves performance, and simplifies user management.
 Additionally, the use of JWT allows for easy integration with third-party services and mobile applications.

 # Google Cloud Platform

-Application and its database are deployed on GCP.
+Application and its database are both deployed on GCP.

-I've used Cloud Run for hosting service itself and Compute Engine for database
+Service itself deployed on Cloud Run which is fully managed serverless platform that allows users to run stateless containers in a highly scalable and efficient manner.
+Cloud Run can handle the scaling, load balancing, and server management automatically

+And database is hosted on Compute Engine service which is infrastructure-as-a-service (IaaS) offering that provides users with virtual machines (VMs) that can be customized and managed directly

 # Getting started

-Service running on GCP, but if you want to deploy it locally on your PC you can simply do it by performing following steps:
+Service running on cloud, but if you want to deploy it locally on your PC you can simply do it by performing following steps:

 ## Set up Postgres Docker
 Build docker image from Dockerfile